-Recreational divers with their open water certification are not trained for decompression diving.
-The primary reason is that the time required for deep dives with long bottom times and decompression stops exceeds the one air tank that recreational divers are trained to use.
+Divers with their open water certification are not trained for decompression diving.
+The primary reason is that the time required for deep dives with long bottom times and decompression stops exceeds the one air tank that you are trained to use for recreational diving.

 Should You Avoid Decompression Stop Diving?

-Organizations like SSI and PADI both offer training for divers who want to dive decompression stop bottom times.
+Organizations like SSI and PADI both offer training for divers who want to dive with long bottom times while avoiding decompression sickness.
 It is recommended that anyone who wants to experience this technical side of diving go through the training to avoid any risk of injury or death.

 What to do when your dive computer warns you of a decompression violation?

 If you’re diving and your dive computer starts to alarm you about a decompression violation, you should descend back to the deco stop depth and wait the appropriate time.
 This is under the assumption that you have enough air to do the decompression stops that the computer is requesting.
 If you are low on air, your options are limited as to what you can do for a decompression violation.